margamb/movie-tickets/README.md

 - Click to poster image to choose the movie.
 - Book Ticket.
-- Click on the seat icon to choose seats, can choose time and pay the ticket.
+- Click on the seat icon to choose seats, you can choose time and pay the ticket.
-- Finally, the ticket appear with all information and an animation.
+- Finally, the ticket will appear with the information and one animation.

 ### Technologies used